What Is a Student Grant and What Do They Offer?

 4. Number of Dependents

-The number of dependents you have also contribute to having a student grant as it will help you to bear the cost of their accommodation and other needs.
+The number of dependents you have also contributed to having a student grant as it will help you to bear the cost of their accommodation and other needs.

 5. Disability Status